-Bill Clinton stumps for Hillary in Detroit: 'It's a turnout race'
+Bill Clinton stumps for Hillary: 'It's a turnout race'

 Detroit — Former President Bill Clinton made a quick, unannounced stop Thursday morning at an Eastern Market coffee shop, where he stumped for wife and Democratic presidential candidate Hillary Clinton, urged Democrats to hit the polls Tuesday, and said he wants other struggling American cities to follow Detroit’s lead to resurgence.